Otavio-Magalhaes/Otavio-Magalhaes/README.md

 I work as a back-end developer, mainly with Node.js.
 Before that, I worked with front-end development using React.js and also with WordPress, experiences that helped me build a solid technical foundation and a broader view as a developer.

-ight now, my focus is fully on the back-end, and I've been sharpening my skills in NoSQL databases, Docker, and automated testing with Jest.
+Right now, my focus is fully on the back-end, and I've been sharpening my skills in NoSQL databases, Docker, and automated testing with Jest.
 I'm also expanding my knowledge into DevOps practices, including CI/CD pipelines and cloud platforms like AWS and GCP.

 </div>